SaeedTaghavi/CS/docs/Chap03.md

 !!! note "Process"
     A program in execution, the basis of all computation.

- - batch system: jobs (= process)
+ - Batch system: jobs (= process)
- - time-shared system: user programs or tasks
+ - Time-shared system: user programs or tasks

 ### 3.1.1 The process

-Process consists:
+Process consists

 - **text** section: program code
 - **data** section: contains *global variables*